OliverCodez/PriceApi/README.md

 For simple VRSC-Fiat price data, simply request the fiat currency of your choice (must be supported by BitPay) with`?currency=` - for example: `https://veruspay.io/api/?currency=GBP` to return simply the fiat price based on latest average exchange data and bitpay BTC pricing.
 The currency of `BTC` is also supported.

 For access to the latest raw price data, for example to access via a curl request, call `rawpricedata.php` which returns the json formatted avg price data, includes date stamp of when the price was retrieved, along with individual exchange price and volume data.

+## Using portable price ticker

+To use the drop-in "portable" ticker, simply place the following code snippet in the div or section of your site where you'd like to see the ticker appear.
+The size is about 370px min width by 90px min height, but these can be adjusted using CSS.

+Portable Ticker Snippet:

+`<div id="_verus_api_ticker" coin="vrsc"><script src="https://veruspay.io/price/js/plugin.js"></script></div>`

+Change the "coin" variable in the code snippet for the coin you want, avail: vrsc, kmd, arrr, and zec.

 ### Options (values are case insensitive):